 The US has a substantial lead in the number of FXS clinical trials globally.
-France and Spain lead the major European markets, while Israel has the top spot in Asia.
+France leads the major European markets, while Israel has the top spot in Asia.

 Clinical trial activity in the FXS space is dominated by completed trials.
 Roche has the highest number of completed clinical trials for FXS, with ten trials.

 Novartis and Roche lead industry sponsors with highest overall number of clinical trials for FXS, followed by Seaside Therapeutics.

 7 DISEASE BACKGROUND